1OTH3R/code-prettifier-extension/README.md

 <h2>🤝 Community</h2>

-"I don't mind you utilizing this, just give appropriate credit and refrain from turning it into malicious software.
+I don't mind you utilizing this, just give appropriate credit and refrain from turning it into malicious software.
 Have fun!

+If you encounter any issues, comment them ig

 ---